Oral-B Genius X full review

 Price and availability

 Speaking of brush heads, the brush will use any of the existing Oral-B heads, so there's no need to worry about compatibility.
-There are a few different varieties of head for different purposes, and they'll generally cost you £10 for a pack of four.
-Since you should change heads every three months, that's a year's supply for a single user.
+Pricing varies, but you shouldn't need to spend more than a few pounds/dollars per head, each of which should last for three months.

 Keep an eye on our round-up of electric toothbrush deals if you want to pick up any of them - or older models - for less.